AnthonyCxx/Notes-and-Writeups/C#/DataTypes/TypeCasting.md

 ### Conversion Requirements
 - Numeric Types: throws an overflow error if the number is out of the range of a decimal (±1.0 × 10^−28	to ±7.9 × 10^28)
-- Strings: throws a runtime error if the string contains non-numbers or the number is out of the range of a decimal (±1.0 × 10^−28 to	±7.9 × 10^28)
+- Strings: throws a runtime error if the string contains non-numbers or the number is out of the range of a decimal (±1.0 × 10^−28 to	±7.9 × 10^28).
+If the string contains non-numbers, use the [_.Parse()_](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/how-to-convert-a-string-to-a-number) method

 ## .ToSingle()
 _.ToSingle(var)_ throws an exception when converting a _DateTime_ or _Char_. <br />